SCOPE OF THIS CHAPTER

 - The duress the child has and is continuing to experience prior to the forced marriage (including medical assessment of any physical abuse);

-- The likelihood of significant harm if the forced marriage has occurred or is to occur in the future;
+- The likelihood of significant harm if the forced marriage has occurred or is to occur imminently or in the future – this should include the likelihood of the child being taken abroad;

 - The need for immediate protection and placement away from the family/extended family/community;